trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 Let's look at the human eye.
 It is, frankly, a bit of a design disaster.
 In humans, the nerve fibers run _in front_ of the retina.
 For those nerves to exit the eye and travel to the brain, they have to punch a hole through the retina.
 Where that hole exists, there are no photoreceptors.
 No rods, no cones, nothing.
 This is the **blind spot**.
 It is a structural failure in our vision.
 Interestingly, this wasn't inevitable; cephalopods (like octopuses) have nerve fibers running behind the retina, meaning they have no blind spot and get better light throughput.
 We got the short end of the evolutionary stick here.

 You can verify this glitch right now.
 Imagine a black dot and a black "X" on a piece of paper, separated by about 10 centimeters.
 If you close your left eye and stare directly at the dot with your right eye, the "X" is in your peripheral vision.
-If you move your head back and forth—usually finding the sweet spot around 20 centimeters away—the "X" will suddenly vanish.
+If you move your head back and forth — usually finding the sweet spot around 20 centimeters away — the "X" will suddenly vanish.
 It is gone.
 The image of the "X" is hitting exactly where your optic nerve punches through the retina.

 But here is where it gets terrifying.
 Keep staring at the dot.
 Don't look away.
 Try to perceive what is in the empty space where the "X" used to be.
 You do not see a black void.
 You do not see a hole.
 If the background is white, you see white.
 If you run this experiment on a page full of text, replacing the "X" with a word, something even stranger happens.
 When the word hits your blind spot, you don't just see a gap.
 Your brain fills it in with "text."
 It is blurry, unreadable, and logically invalid text, but your brain generates the texture of writing to patch the hole.

 This is a biological version of the "Content-Aware Fill" or "Inpainting" found in modern image editing software.
 Your brain knows there is no data there, but it refuses to show you the lack of data.
-It constructs a lie—a plausible texture—and presents it to you as reality.
+It constructs a lie — a plausible texture — and presents it to you as reality.
 You are seeing something that you know, with 100% certainty, does not exist.

 ### Experiment 2: The Checker Shadow Illusion